pperez123/fandor_backend/README.md

 # Fandor Back-end Coding Challenge

 The coding challenge entailed developing a simple web API to show and update sample film data.
-The author chose the Ruby on Rails web development framework for the implementation of the challenge requirements:
+The developer chose the Ruby on Rails web development framework for implementation of the challenge requirements:
  - RESTful endpoints for retrieving a list of films or an individual film
  - Support for allowing a user to rate a specific film
  - Include average rating for a film as one of its attributes